AshBT/distributed-frontera/docs/source/topics/maintenance/settings.rst

 Default: ``False``

-Whether content should be sent over the message bus and stored in the backend.
-A serious performance killer.
+Determines if content should be sent over the message bus and stored in the backend: a serious performance killer.

 .. setting:: SPIDER_LOG_PARTITIONS